Comcast, the nation's largest cable operator, has announced a deal to sell major NBC network programs for 99 cents each via video-on-demand.

-The deal, to begin in May, includes top NBC shows such as "Law & Order" and "The Tonight Show With Jay Leno", as well as popular shows from NBC Universal's USA, Bravo and Sci Fi cable channels.
+The deal, to begin in May, includes top NBC shows, including “Law & Order” and “The Tonight Show With Jay Leno,” as well as popular shows from NBC Universal's USA, Bravo and Sci-Fi cable channels.

-Comcast, who already carries CBS programs on-demand, offers more than 7000 on-demand programs per month, a response to the changing habits of consumer interested in scheduling their own television viewing rather than watching programs according to times set by the networks,
+Comcast, who already carries CBS programs on-demand, offers more than 7000 on-demand programs per month, a response to the changing habits of consumers interested in scheduling their own television viewing rather than watching programs according to times set by the networks, Reuters reported.

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.